astoddard514/astoddard514/README.md

-- 👋 Hi, I’m Angela Stoddard, a mom of two young kids.
-Until last year, I worked in botany and agriculture - both fieldwork and laboratory work. 🌱🔬
+- 👋 Hi, I’m Angela Stoddard, mom of two young kids.
+Until last year, I worked in botany and agriculture - both fieldwork and laboratory work. 🔬
 - 👀 I’m interested in web and mobile applications.
 - 🌱 I’m currently learning the very begining basics of programming (HTML, CSS, Python, Javascript, C - as well as Github and the other primary developer tools).
 - 💞️ I’m looking to collaborate on web applications, or anything that will be appropriate to help me grow or make an impact.